-- 1.1 The following is a detailed methodology for production of technical outputs contributing to the Landscape and Visual Impact Assessment (LVIA). - 1.2 The LVIA of the Proposed Varied Development included in Chapter 4: Landscape and Visual Amenity (EIAR Volume 2) is informed by several technical models and drawings.
-The methods for producing these are described below. - 1.3 It should be remembered that,
+- 1.1 The following is a detailed methodology for production of technical outputs contributing to the Landscape and Visual Impact Assessment (LVIA). - 1.2 The LVIA of the 39 Turbine Proposed Varied Development included in Chapter 4: Landscape and Visual Amenity (2020 EIAR, Volume 2) was informed by several technical models and drawings (Technical Appendix 4.1; Volume 4: 2020 EIAR).
+The same methods were used to prepare the supporting figures for the Supplementary Information in respect of the 35 Turbine Proposed Varied Development and are described below. - 1.3 It should be remembered that,

 "visualisations, whether they are hand drawn sketches, photographs or photomontages, can never exactly match what is experienced in reality.
-They should, however, provide a representation of the proposal that is accurate enough for the potential impacts to be fully understood" and that "visualisations in themselves can never provide the full picture in term of potential impacts; they only inform the appraisal process by which judgements are made".
+They should, however, provide a representation of the proposal that is accurate enough for the potential impacts to be fully understood"1 and that "visualisations in themselves can never provide the full picture in term of potential impacts; they only inform the appraisal process by which judgements are made"2.